 So why wouldn’t you want to give it a try?

-So my pickles this year have all been substituted for Armenian cucumbers and they are some of the best homemade pickles I’ve ever had.
+I’ve been substituting regular cucumbers for Armenian cucumbers and they are some of the best homemade pickles I’ve ever had.

 How to Make Bread and Butter Pickles